RedLibre: History

 The RedLibre project was created in September 2001 by Jaime Robles, based on the philosophy of the “Open Source” initiative.
 It was the first free network project in Spain and was inspired by similar movements that were appearing in the United States, such as New York Wireless and Seattle Wireless.

 RedLibre was born with a much wider range than a “wireless city”, because it was evaluated that a project of this type would need many people (critical mass) to be able to succeed.
 Instead of creating a local project, the objective was to create a widespread project in which all Spanish-speaking people could gather and share ideas, projects, and more.

 Later on, the National Association of Wireless Network Users (ANURI) was formed with the goal of offering legal support to the users of this type of network.

 Since the inception of RedLibre in 2001-2002, hundreds of wireless communities have appeared worldwide.
-Everyone registered domains and created websites with “su_pueblowireless.net” or “su_ciudadwireless”; it was a moment of new hope and great movement.
-Many of these wireless communities, against their own philosophy, saw RedLibre as a threat; instead of uniting to generate a common network with RedLibre as a meeting point, they saw it as a project that intended to control the free networks in Spain.
+Many users registered domains and created websites with “su_pueblowireless.net” or “su_ciudadwireless.”
+Many online communities saw RedLibre as a threat, seeing it as a project that intended to control the free networks in Spain.
 These issues slowed the growth and development of free networks in Spain since efforts were divided into small groups that worked independently, without the common goal of generating a free network.

 When the issues with communities appeared (because everyone wanted to go off on their own), RedLibre changed its initial direction to try to adapt to the circumstances.
 Instead of directing itself as a community for people to unite and create a single project, it became a meta-community where support, media, and infrastructure were given to smaller groups.
 Communities that believed in a common free network gathered together and tried to agree on standardized goals, requirements, and actions.

 In December of 2002, the City Council of Gran Canaria organized a meeting of free network communities in Las Palmas.
 Representatives from many local communities attended the meeting.
 The first-hand knowledge and the power of speech worked to bring positions closer together.

 Devices that had been modified to work internally with Linux systems, referred to as LinuxAP, started to be used.
 These devices provided flexibility and an endless amount of new possibilities.

 By 2003, many of the communities created in previous years had disappeared, and RedLibre also observed a lack of people and the circulation of mailing lists.
 There has always been a series of problems to solve in wireless communities: